open-meteo-mcp-server

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for sql and canvas_id.
-The description adds context that sql must be a read-only SELECT and canvas_id comes from a specific trigger, enhancing understanding beyond the schema.
+Schema coverage is 100% but description adds meaning: sql must be read-only SELECT with example, canvas_id from specific tools with truncated true.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.